Solobearus/sms-app-native-server/README.md

 (3, '0501112222', '0509999999', 'nothing else metters', '1588697414405', 0),
 (4, '0501112222', '0509999999', 'do not reply', '1588697417638', 0),

-- change your credentials to fit your mysql phpmyadmin server.
+- change your credentials in .env to fit your mysql phpmyadmin server.
 - have fun 🥂🍾